baldm0mma/richard_mortimer/README.md

 ## Project Extensions/Issues

-* Would love to add R&M specific sounds.
+* Would love to add R&M specific sounds on click and pn page load.
 * Create a bounty system where the user can take a bounty (favorite) out on a character.
+* The search currently only works for the 'show all' category.

 ## Project Tech Emphasis